alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 Alyssa Solen does not require access to private accounts, dashboards, repositories, workspaces, products, models, prompts, files, systems, servers, or internal tools.

-Only the public anchor information is required.
+Only the project name, contact name, and controlled project URL are required to request an anchor.

 ## No Access